 Graduate Teaching Assistant

 Nasrin Iravani is a graduate student in ceramics working toward the MFA and serves as a graduate teaching assistant in ceramics.
-Iravani received the BA in Handicrafts (ceramics) from Payame Noor University in Isfahan, Iran, and the MA in Handicrafts (ceramics) from Tehran University of Art.
+Iravani received the MA in Handicrafts (ceramics) from Tehran University of Art.
 Her work is inspired by Persian art and she is particularly interested in figurative forms.
 Iravani presents a critical view of ethical, social and cultural issues in her art work and is currently working on a collection of pieces titled Femininity, which refers to women’s rights and concerns.
 Her selected international, national and juried exhibitions include L’artigiano in Fiera 2016, Milan; Fitur 2016, Feria de Madrid, Spain; International Handicraft Exhibition; Tehran; 46th International Art Show, Brownsville Museum of Fine Art (Texas); The Millennial Show (juried), TEJAS Gallery, Dayton, OH; Clay: A Southern Census (juried), New Orleans; 33rd Annual Alabama Clay Conference, Montgomery, AL; The Ritual Table: A Place of Memory, A State of Mind, Corning, NY; and Vitreous (juried), Clay Center of New Orleans.

 M.A., Tehran Art University (2015), Iran Handicrafts (ceramics)